Abadrausar/Rubble-/other/Rubble Readme.txt

 If you want to regenerate the raws for a save just run 'rubble -outputdir="../data/save/<savename>/raw/objects"'

-All directories used by Rubble must exist.
+All directories used by Rubble must exist (you should get an error message if not).

 ==============================================
 Included Addons: